sitegui/nodejs-websocket/README.md

 Stores the OutStream object returned by connection.beginBinary(). null if there is no current binary data beeing sent.

 ## connection.path
-A string representing the path to which the connection was made (example: "/chat")
+For a connection accepted by a server, it is a string representing the path to which the connection was made (example: "/chat"). null otherwise

 ## Event: 'close(code, reason)'
+Emitted when the connection is closed by any side

 ## Event: 'error(err)'
+Emitted in case of error (like trying to send text data while still sending binary data)

 ## Event: 'text(str)'
+Emitted when a text is received. `str` is a string

 ## Event: 'binary(inStream)'
+Emitted when the beginning of binary data is received. `inStream` is a ReadableStream

 ## Event: 'connect()'

-## connection.
+Emitted when the connection is fully established (after the handshake)